CNSCP/cns-haystack/README.md

 ### Importing data

-With Haxall running, point your browser to 'http://localhost:8080' and login to the Haxall shell.
+With Haxall running, point your browser to 'http://localhost:8080' and login to the Haxall Shell.
 At the shell prompt type:

 ```
 ioReadZinc(`https://project-haystack.org/example/download/alpha.zinc`).map(r=>diff(null, r, {add}).commit)